szeleeteo/szeleeteo.github.io/content/posts/better-python-asyncio-examples-for-beginners.md

 ['A1', 'B2']
 ```

-An different approach without the need of `asyncio.gather` is to use `asyncio.create_task`.
+An alternative without the need of `asyncio.gather` is to use `asyncio.create_task`.

 ```python
 # async_tasks_alt.py